jessetane/rpc-engine/readme.md

   console.log(result) // => 1337
 })

-a.call('nested.hello', function (err, answer) {
+a.call('subinterface.hello', function (err, answer) {
   console.log(answer) // => world
 })

-// emit events from .feeds to expose them across the ether: b.subscribe('some-event', eventHandler) function eventHandler (evt) {
+// JSON-RPC defines a notification mechanism that can
+// be used directly for primitive pub-sub systems a.interface['some-event'] = function (evt) {
   console.log(evt) // => 42
-  b.unsubscribe('some-event', eventHandler)
 }
-a.feeds.emit('some-event', 42)
+b.call('some-event', 42)

-// emitters can also be nested in .feeds: a.feeds.subfeed = new Emitter() b.subscribe('subfeed.some-event', eventHandler)
 ```

 ## Test